 Not all employee volunteers are the same and should not be treated the same.
 If you pay attention, and if you identify which stage your participants are in and respond appropriately, your volunteer events can become transformational experiences.
 Employees will become better at what they do and who they are, communities will benefit from the efforts of your company, and your company will be filled with more resilient, empathetic and capable people.

-Step Two: Engaging fellow employees and leading events
+Step Two: Engage fellow employees and leading events

 With the right people in leadership roles, your volunteer leaders will be eager to engage fellow employees in company-supported or sponsored volunteering activities.
 One of the first hurdles of organizing and leading a volunteer event is recruiting coworkers.
 Often, the same people show up over and over – it can be discouraging for volunteer leaders to find and motivate new people to participate.
 We see this in even the most exemplary corporate volunteering programs.
 The key to overcoming this hurdle is understanding what motivates people to volunteer.